You are here

 The honor recognizes a faculty member for commitment to the ideals of service‐learning.

 A team of students in the spring 2016 BME 460L course won the SourceAmerica Design Challenge, a national engineering competition.
 Caves also advises the student group Project Tadpole, which modifies and fixes toys for physically challenged children and helps teach their parents how to do the same.
-Caves was also a part of the 2018 Teaching for Equity Fellows Program.
+He was also a part of the 2018 Teaching for Equity Fellows Program.

-At the Duke University School of Medicine, Caves is a clinical associate in the departments of Surgery and Medicine.
+At the Duke University School of Medicine, he is a clinical associate in the departments of Surgery and Medicine.